 Lab Policy

-There will be a total of ten labs in CS 307.
+There will be a total of eleven labs in CS 307.
 Each lab will consist of two separate but related assignments:

-Each lab will involve developing machine learning models for real world data.
+Each lab will involve developing machine learning models for a real world situation using real world data.

 Lab Model

-The Summary Statistics question will ask you to calculate several numeric summaries of the training data to get you familiar with the lab data.
+The Summary Statistics question will ask you to calculate several numeric summaries of the training data.

-The Models question will autograde the model that you are asked to develop as a part of the lab.
+The Model question will autograde a model that you are asked to develop.

 Model Submission